-The Cathy Marie Moulton Disappearance, Part II
+The Disappearance of Cathy Marie Moulton Part 2 (Maine)

 When Cathy was just 16-years old, she seemingly vanished while walking home from a quick shopping trip in downtown Portland, Maine.
 If you haven’t listened to part one yet, go back and do that first, because it covers everything that happened on September 24, 1971, the day Cathy’s father dropped her off to do some shopping before the much-anticipated dance at the YWCA… And the last day the Moulton family ever saw Cathy.